Enchanted Realms Rulebook

 All actions fall into one of the following categories, which will be detailed later:

-* An action must be taken at the time of one’s turn.
-There is no mechanic for holding an action until later, unless choosing at the ready, which has limits and will be discussed later.
+An action must be taken at the time of one’s turn.
+There is no generic method for holding an action until later; however, there are skills that permit this special delay.

 As a reminder, the distance a character or monster is permitted to move on one’s turn is listed on the character sheet and possibly modified by armor.
 When using a map, each hex is five feet.Reactions